The Risks/Rewards of Teeth WhiteningApr 29, 2020

 "Whitening is usually the top priority for our patients, regardless of other urgent periodontal or caries concerns," said Diane Osso, Dental Hygiene Program Director at Concorde's campus in Aurora, Colo.

-Teeth whitening is a big business, whether performed in the dentist's office by a professional in dental hygiene or at home with an over-the-counter product.
+Teeth whitening is big business, whether performed in the dentist's office by a professional in dental hygiene or at home with an over-the-counter product.

 "The American Association of Orthodontics found that nearly 90 percent of all patients requested tooth whitening," said Lisa Mayo, RDH, BSDH, MHA, Dental Hygiene Program Director at Concorde's campus in San Antonio, Texas.
 "Professional strength whitening can add more sparkle to your teeth with very few risks."